GadgetAngel/Voron2.4_My_Build_Log/README.md

 Coming Soon.

-## How Well Will Your Motors Perform on a Voron Build?:
+## How Well Will Your Motors Perform on a Voron Build?

 You need to look at the torque curve for your motors and see how your motors perform at different voltages.